Glenbrook Lagoon: Treatment of cabomba and salvina weeds

-Current State of the Lagoon
+Current state

-Regeneration efforts at Glenbrook lagoon have resulted in a 99% decrease of the noxious weed Salvina.
-A 2014 weed monitoring survey found there to be no trace of the Cabomba weed in Glenbrook lagoon.
-However, in January 2107 there was found to be some regrowth of the noxious weed.
-Due to the dispersed nature of the regrowth of the Cabomba weed a large scale herbicide treatment would not have been effective.
-In efforts to quickly remove the weed and stop its presence reaching high levels, scuba divers were sent into the lagoon to remove the regrowth of the noxious weed in areas which were deeper than one metre ensuring that the root and crown of the plant was removed.
+Regeneration efforts at Glenbrook Lagoon have resulted in a 99% decrease of the noxious weed salvina.
+A 2014 weed monitoring survey found there to be no trace of the cabomba weed in Glenbrook Lagoon.
+However, in January 2107 there was found to be some regrowth of the weed.
+Due to the dispersed nature of the regrowth of cabomba, a large scale herbicide treatment would not have been effective.
+In efforts to quickly remove the weed and stop its presence reaching high levels, scuba divers were sent into the lagoon to remove the regrowth of the weed in areas which were deeper than one metre, ensuring that the root and crown of the plant was removed.
 The weed was again removed by hand and wading in shallower areas.
 Regeneration efforts have also seen an increase in turtle and fish numbers in recent years, with many native species once again becoming self-sustaining.
-Recent surveys by Biosis have determined a rise in species such as the Fresh water catfish (Tandnus tandanus), Australian Smelt (Retropinna semoni), Flat-headed gudgeon (Philypndon grandiceps) and long-finned eel (Angulla reinhardtii) The Blue mountains council has worked with local bush care groups to augment habitats to form a natural environment that promotes the self-sustaining nature of native fish and deters the survival of some noxious fish which were reported by biosis to be inhabiting the lagoon.
+Recent surveys by Biosis have determined a rise in species such as the freshwater catfish Tandanus tandanus, Australian smelt (Retropinna semoni), flat-headed gudgeon (Philypnodon grandiceps) and long-finned eel (Anguilla reinhardtii).
+The Blue Mountains council has worked with local bush care groups to augment habitats to form a natural environment that promotes the self-sustaining nature of native fish and deters the survival of some noxious fish which were reported by Biosis to be inhabiting the lagoon.
 There has also been increases in numbers of two species of turtles.
-The Eastern Long-necked turtle (Chelodina longicollis) and Sydney basin turtles (Emydura macquarii) A conscious effort is being made by these local bush regeneration groups to ensure the continued breeding success.
-There has also been a continuous rise in numbers of aquatic insects which are sensitive to pollution.
+The eastern long-necked turtle (Chelodina longicollis) and Sydney basin turtles (Emydura macquarii).
+A conscious effort is being made by these local bush regeneration groups to ensure the continued breeding success.
+There has also been a continuous rise in numbers of aquatic insects that are sensitive to pollution.
 These increases in aquatic species can be attributed to the removal of noxious weeds and upgrades to storm water treatment around the lagoon.
-However, in order to maintain the low levels of pollution and occurrence of noxious weeds a secondary Cabomba Weed Control Program has been implemented.
+However, to maintain the low levels of pollution and occurrence of noxious weeds a secondary Cabomba Weed Control Program has been implemented.
 The weed control program plans to continuously remove any regrowth of noxious weeds from the lagoon.
 The program also plans to regularly monitor the water pollution levels in the lagoon.
-It is hoped that through these efforts the lagoon will remain as a healthy eco-system and will continue to be a sustainable habitat for native flora and fauna.
+It is hoped that through these efforts the lagoon will remain as a healthy ecosystem and will continue to be a sustainable habitat for native flora and fauna.